How to Handle the Process of a Divorce: What Experts Won’t Tell You

 Estate planning documents

 According to financial advisors, creating your inventory early offers several advantages.
 Most importantly, it helps identify any discrepancies or hidden accounts and lets you evaluate your financial options thoroughly.
-Additionally, it prepares you for disclosure requirements that most courts mandate during divorce proceedings.
+Additionally, it prepares you for the mandatory disclosure requirements California imposes during divorce proceedings.

 When walking through properties, consider recording video footage to document possessions, paying special attention to high-value assets and collections.
 This documentation creates a thorough record of assets owned before beginning the divorce process.